ionuttbara/dotNet2035onW1X/Readme.md

 - Wait for the extraction process to complete
 - Wait for the installation/adding process to complete

-# Where i can download that package?
+# Where i can download the package?

 - Go into  __Releases__ Section.
 - And download the package desired to your versoin of Windows.